 What Legal Options Do I Have After a Slip-and-Fall Accident?

-After a slip-and-fall accident in Rome, your claim usually follows one of two paths: an insurance claim outside of court or a personal injury lawsuit in the court system.
-Which path you take is up to you, and our team will guide you every step of the way so you can make an informed decision.
 If you go the insurance route, we’ll help you file a claim with the responsible party’s insurance company.
 They’ll investigate the accident and may offer a settlement to cover your losses.
 You can either accept the offer or, if it doesn’t meet your needs, we can help you move forward with a lawsuit against the responsible party.
-If you choose a personal injury lawsuit, Georgia law gives you a set time to file your case—usually two years from the date of the accident.
-Filing a lawsuit gives you a chance at recovering “damages” related to your injuries, which might include:- Current and future medical expenses

 - Lost income from missed work